 14.5 Metering Losses

-BPA shall adjust measured amounts of power to account for losses, if any, that occur between «Customer Name»’s PODs and the respective POMs, as specified in Exhibit E.
+BPA shall adjust measured amounts of power to account for metering losses, if any, that occur between «Customer Name»’s PODs and the respective POMs, as specified in Exhibit E.

-Option: Include section 14.6 for customers served by Transfer Service. (*Note: section 14.6 is over 2 pages long)
+Option: Include section 14.6 for customers served by Transfer Service.

 14.6 Delivery by Transfer

 Subject to the limitations in this section, BPA agrees to acquire and pay for Transfer Service to deliver Firm Requirements Power and Surplus Firm Power to «Customer Name»’s PODs, as listed in Exhibit E, in an amount not to exceed «Customer Name»’s Total Retail Load on an hourly basis.

-[Drafter’s Note: Include the following sentence for all Transfer Service customers with ARTS contracts and add the ARTS contract number.
-Delete the following sentence for Transfer Service customers without ARTS contracts:In the event that a conflict exists between the provisions of this Agreement and the Agreement Regarding Transfer Service (ARTS) Contract No. 05EO-«#####», this Agreement shall govern.]
+BPA shall pass through to «Customer Name» the cost of Transfer Service for power sold at the NR Rate, including ancillary services and real power losses, in accordance with any applicable BPA Wholesale Power Rate Schedules and GRSPs.

-14.6.1 Ancillary Services(07/21/09 Version)
+14.6.1 Ancillary Services

-BPA shall acquire and pay for Ancillary Services, as defined in BPA’s Open Access Transmission Tariff, needed for «Customer Name»’s Transfer Service subject to the following limitations:
+BPA shall acquire and pay for ancillary services needed to deliver Firm Requirements Power to «Customer Name»’s Transfer Service PODs listed in Exhibit E, subject to the following limitations:

 (1) «Customer Name» shall reimburse BPA for load regulation service or its replacement at the applicable Transmission Services rate, or its successor.

-(2) BPA shall pay for the Ancillary Service(s) charged by a Third-Party Transmission Provider to deliver Firm Requirements Power to the PODs listed in Exhibit E, only if «Customer Name» is also purchasing such Ancillary Service(s) from Transmission Services to deliver Firm Requirements Power to the PODs in Exhibit E. If at any time «Customer Name» is not purchasing Ancillary Service(s) from Transmission Services to deliver Firm Requirements Power to one or more of the PODs listed in Exhibit E, then «Customer Name» shall pay Power Services for the Ancillary Service(s) charges to deliver power to such POD(s), at the applicable or equivalent Transmission Services Ancillary Services rate, in accordance with any applicable BPA Wholesale Power Rate Schedules or GRSPs.
+(2) BPA shall pay for the ancillary service(s) charged by a Third-Party Transmission Provider to deliver Firm Requirements Power to the PODs listed in Exhibit E, only if «Customer Name» is also purchasing such ancillary service(s) from Transmission Services to deliver Firm Requirements Power to the PODs in Exhibit E. If at any time «Customer Name» is not purchasing a specific ancillary service from Transmission Services to deliver Firm Requirements Power to one or more of the PODs listed in Exhibit E, then «Customer Name» shall pay Power Services a charge for such ancillary service to deliver power to the POD(s) in accordance with the applicable BPA Wholesale Power Rate Schedules and GRSPs.

+Include in SLICE/BLOCK and BLOCK templates:

+«Customer Name» agrees to pay any charges related to the Western Energy Imbalance Market for «Customer Name»’s load served by Transfer Service including «Customer Name»’s Transfer Service load served with Dedicated Resources and Consumer-Owned Resources, consistent with the terms of the applicable BPA Wholesale Power Rate Schedules and GRSPs.

+The Parties shall negotiate the terms and conditions necessary to implement this section 14.6.1 and pass through any energy imbalance market charges.
+The Parties will include such terms and conditions in Exhibit D.

+END SLICE/BLOCK and BLOCK templates.

 14.6.2 Low Voltage Delivery

-Low Voltage Delivery is service over the Low Voltage Segment by any Third Party Transmission Provider’s system.
-“Low Voltage Segment” means the facilities of a Third-Party Transmission Provider that are equivalent to the voltage level of the facilities excluded by Transmission Services from the Integrated Network Segment.
-For Low Voltage Delivery, «Customer Name» shall pay Power Services the applicable General Transfer Agreement (GTA) Delivery Charge, or its successor rate, consistent with the applicable BPA Wholesale Power Rate Schedules and GRSPs. and passed throughThe Parties shall list «Customer Name»’s PODs that require Low Voltage Delivery in Exhibit E.
+Low voltage delivery is transmission service over the Low Voltage Segment by any Third-Party Transmission Provider’s system.
+“Low Voltage Segment” means the facilities of a Third-Party Transmission Provider that are below 34.5 kV.
+For low voltage delivery, «Customer Name» shall pay Power Services the applicable Transfer Service Delivery Charge rate, or its successor, consistent with the applicable BPA Wholesale Power Rate Schedules and GRSPs.
+BPA shall pass through to «Customer Name» any costs associated with delivery to a POD over a Low Voltage Segment that is not subject to the Transfer Service Delivery Charge.
+The Parties shall specify «Customer Name»’s PODs that are subject to the Transfer Service Delivery Charge and Low Voltage Segment pass through charge in Exhibit E.

 14.6.3 Direct Assignment Costs